ST10045251/ST10045251_PROGPOE/README.md

 - **List all recipes**: Display all recipes in the journal.
 - **Filter recipes**: Filter recipes by ingredient name, food group, or maximum calories.

+### Calories Information

+Calories are a measure of the amount of energy in food.
+They are essential for the body's functioning but should be consumed in moderation.

 https://github.com/ST10045251/ST10045251_PROGPOE.git